at-internship/at-resources-ui/README.md

 ## Copyright / License

-#### 4thSource an AgileTought Company
+#### 4thSource© an AgileTought© Company

 # Acknowledgments
-Thanks to 4th Source for letting us participate in this internship project, to the Mentors and the Architect for guiding us through it.
+Thanks to 4thSource© for letting us participate in this internship project, to the Mentors and the Architect for guiding us through it.